-The Planning Commission discussed the requested modifications of requirements as a regular meeting item on September 28, 2022.
+The Planning Commission reviewed and provided recommendations regarding the requested modifications of requirements on September 28, 2022.
 The Commission decided to split the motions on the requested modifications.
 The first motion recommended approval of the requested modifications for the front and rear yard setbacks and for the lot area.
 This motion was approved by a vote of 6-0.
 The second motion recommended approval of a modification that would permit the applicant to develop with a lot coverage of 68%, rather than the 70% requested by the applicant.
 This second motion was approved by a vote of 4-3.